OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 However, skepticism aside, I believe these buzzwords work so well for selling software, training and certifications because there is a fundamental truth behind them.
 These ideas make a lot of technical and commercial sense.

 I might have mocked it above, but The Agile Manifesto had it’s place.
-For many, it was an important steppingstone toward articulating Agile.
+For many, it was an important stepping stone toward articulating Agile.
 However, a better articulation for Agile is Mary and Tom Poppendieck’s “Lean Software Development: An Agile Toolkit”, which came along two years later.

 The Poppendiecks take seven of the core lean principles and talk in practical terms about how they translate from the manufacturing domain into software development: